On-line Te Reo Māori Dictionary

 Speak to Hōhepa.

-He pūrākau tā Tame e kōrero ana.
+He pūrākau tā Aroha e kōrero ana.

-Tame is talking about an ancient narrative.
+Aroha is talking about an ancient narrative.

 He aha ngā pitopito kōrero?